lijikun/orca-linux-deployment/README.md

-For deployment of parallelized [ORCA](https://orcaforum.cec.mpg.de/) on Linux-x64 computers.
+For the deployment of parallelized quantum chemistry program [ORCA](https://orcaforum.cec.mpg.de/) on Linux-x64 computers.

 # For ORCA version 4